Teenage Mutant Ninja Turtles Adventures: Major story arcs

 The Turtles, Splinter and Ninjara are taken to the future by the future versions of Raph and Don.
 Don explains how in the future, some time after Splinter's death because of old age, global warming has melted the polar ice caps and left most of New York City under water.
 The present-day Turtles have already seen this earlier, after a mistake by Cudley the Cowlick after their first visit to the Stump Asteroid, and said it was a possible future.
 This created a rat problem but Don invented robot traps to eliminate the rats, much to the Rat King's chagrin.
 His robots won Don fame and wealth, which he used to fund his company Turtleco, along with a talented young cat mutant named Manx.
 Manx began to enhance himself as a cyborg named Verminator-X, obsessed with becoming immortal.
 Soon he and Don were archenemies.

-Verminator-X, the shark mutant Armaggon, and a time displaced version of the Shredder (from issue #36) broke into Turtleco, kidnapped the future Mike and Leo and stole Don's experimental time slip generator.
+Verminator-X, the shark mutant Armaggon, and a time displaced version of the Shredder (from issue #36) broke into Turtleco, kidnapped the future Mike and Leonardo and stole Don's experimental time slip generator.
 When Raph attempted to stop them, his eye was blown out by one of Armaggon's missiles.
 Don built another machine in order to get reinforcements in the past.
 Armaggon works on powering the machine with Adolf Hitler's brain, the Roswell Alien's bones and the white stone of mecca so he and his cohorts can rule all of space and time.
 Splinter, Ninjara and the six Turtles ambush the bad guys with a time slip, but Armaggon escapes, taking Leo as a hostage, into his machine with both Raphs and the present-day version of Don in pursuit.
 While the remaining Turtles battle Shredder and Verminator-X, the Rat King shows up to get his revenge on Future Don, using his powers to control Splinter.
 Luckily, the Turtles have a surprise ally in Merdude, tricking Verminator-X to fire his blaster, destroying the wall and letting sea water come in to free Future Leo and Mike which turns the tide in favor of the Turtles.
 Don and the two Raphs pursue Armaggon in a mystical swamp land some local fairies call Thantia.
 The two Raphs use their shared training to kick Armmagon over a waterfall.
 They recover Leo and escape through a time hole created by Future Don, but leave Armaggon stranded in Thantia.

 All eight Turtles, Past and Future, say their goodbyes.
 They send Shredder back to his own time with his memories of this erased but Verminator-X escapes their custody.
 Before the Turtles are sent home, Future Raph bid a tearful farewell to Ninjara and gives his younger self an ominous warning about the fragility of relationships.
 In the final panel, we see Armaggon next to a destroyed Turtleco building, revealing Thantia is an even farther future version of Earth.